ACantu33/biol1555-final-project/README.md

 Pkg.clone("https://github.com/plotly/Plotly.jl")
 ```
 Create a Plotly user account following the instructions [here](https://plot.ly/julia/getting-started/#authentication).
+Generate and save the username, password, and API key associated with the Plotly user account.

 ## Parsing of FASTQ Files
 Using **fastq_parser.jl**, specify the directory path that contains all of the FASTQ files.